lanl-ansi/MathOptAI.jl/README.md

 ## License

-MathOptAI.jl is provided under a BSD license.
+MathOptAI.jl is provided under the BSD-3 license.

 See [LICENSE.md](LICENSE.md) for details.